 In order to register for those classes that are: (1)flagged as departmental consent, (2)list requisites that have not been met, or (3)are full, you must request permission from the Law School Registrar’s Office.
-If permission is granted, you will be given a Permission Number which you will enter when you add the course.
+If permission is granted, you will be issued a Permission Number via return email, which you will enter when you add the course.

 Transfer students who need to register for a First-Year course must obtain a Permission Number from the Law School Registrar's Office.

 If you wish to register for a non-law course, you must obtain a Permission Number from the department offering the course.
 You will also need to obtain permission from the Associate Dean of the Law School using this form “Permission to Register for Non-Law Elective” which you will need to download, complete, and submit to the Law School Registrar’s Office.

 Students should request a permission number by emailing the Registrar's Office at email@example.com or by stopping by the Registrar's Service Window during business hours.
 Requests for permission numbers are issued in the order the requests are received.
 Students should not contact faculty directly requesting permission numbers.

 Students who seek to enroll in courses outside the University of Pittsburgh must come to the Law School Registrar’s Office.